Makeup secrets: “Making up” with famous stars

 The artist and I were seated in the pretty little dressing-room and had time to take a look around before the actress made her appearance.
-The mirror was hung in the center of her make-up shelf.
-Beside the numerous brushes, combs) jars of cream and boxes of powder, there stood at one side a picture of Miss Bates’ mother, and close beside it was a volume of Materlinck’s “Life of the Bee.”
+The mirror was hung in the center of her makeup shelf.
+Besides the numerous brushes, combs) jars of cream and boxes of powder, there stood at one side a picture of Miss Bates’ mother, and close beside it was a volume of Maeterlinck’s “Life of the Bee.”

 Just then in came Blanche Bates in a perfectly lovely dress of cream silk ratine combined with tan crepe du chine.
 A black hat with tan feathers made the artist remark about its becomingness, and he started right in to draw her, but those feathers bobbed about so as she talked that he had hard work doing it!

 “Well, I’m all made up, you see!” said Miss Bates, with a smile.
 “But I can TELL you how I do it!”
 And she immediately began to frivol with the hare’s foot and fuss about her face with a puff.

 “Every actress makes up a little differently for a different age and a different character,” she said first.
 “In this we differ from the usual society woman, who always uses the coloring of sweet sixteen and perfect innocence even after forty.

 “The heroine of ‘The Witness for Defense,’ in which I am playing now, is a woman of refinement, but she has lived through bitter experiences.
 Her face must look like that of any other nice woman over thirty.
 Her cheeks and lips must not be too red, and her eyes must have the heaviness of unshed tears.
 There must be a slight droop to the features — not enough to suggest age, but certainly enough to intimate sorrow.